RanitManik/JavaScript-Projects/05. Poll System Application/README.md

 ## Acknowledgments

 Gratitude is extended to the open-source community for fostering an environment of collaboration and continuous improvement.

-Happy coding! 🚀
+Happy polling! 🗳️🚀